bismex/MMLT/README.md

 ## A Memory Model based on the Siamese Network for Long-term Tracking (MMLT)

 :trophy: **the 3rd prize winner of the VOT2018 long-term challenge**

+### Introduction

+This is the research paper for the ECCV workshop 2018 paper:

+Hankyeol Lee*, [Seokeon choi*](https://sites.google.com/site/seokeonchoi), and Changick Kim, " A Memory Model based on the Siamese Network for Long-term Tracking", ECCV workshop 2018.

 - - - -